FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 module.exports = router;
 ```

-One important thing to notice is the endpoint that where we are making requests to, i.e., `/oauth2/authorize`.
+One important thing to notice is the endpoint to which we are making requests, i.e., `/oauth2/authorize`.
 This endpoint will provide us with an Authorization Code, which we will discuss in a bit.
 You can [read more about it here](https://fusionauth.io/docs/v1/tech/oauth/endpoints#authorize).

 Another thing is the `stateValue` or the state parameter, which is generally used as a Cross Site Request Forgery (CSRF) token.
 Any value provided in this field will be returned on a successful redirect, and if it isn't present, the communication may be compromised.
 We will later use this value in `oauth-callback` route.
 You can [read more about this here](https://openid.net/specs/openid-connect-core-1_0.html).